 TriHealth recognizes the dedication and hard work displayed by our nursing staff through a variety of awards and recognition programs.
 We are proud to celebrate their successes and appreciate their dedication and commitment to our patients and their families.

-2018 Directors’ Excellence Award Winners
+2020 Directors’ Excellence Award Winners

 University of Cincinnati College of Nursing Florence Nightingale Award

 |The University of Cincinnati College of Nursing sponsors the Florence Nightingale Award.
 Each year, the Board of Advisors are given the task of naming just six individuals out of a pool of hundreds of Greater Cincinnati nurses who best exemplify excellent direct patient care to receive the Nightingale Award.|

-|Partners in Practice Award – The Partner in Practice Award is given annually to an exceptional non-RN/LPN interprofessional team member (i.e., PCA, RT, PT, OT, Transporter, EVS etc.) in recognition of their positive impact and support of nursing care.
+|Partners in Practice Award – The Partner in Practice Award is given annually to an exceptional non-RN/LPN interprofessional team member in recognition of their positive impact and support of nursing care.
 The nominee must deliver excellent, high quality, patient-focused care in collaboration and partnership with nurses.
 Additionally, must serve as a role model to others.|

 |Rookie of the Year Award – The Rookie of the Year Award is given annually to a registered nurse of less than two years, who displays exemplary professionalism and a passion for the art and science of nursing.
 The nominee must demonstrate capabilities beyond their years of experience.|

-|Preceptor/Clinical Coach of the Year Award – The Preceptor/Clinical Coach of the Year award is given annually to an exceptional direct care nurse in recognition of their contribution to nursing’s body of knowledge through formal education, skills training or continuing education, and who guides, supports, and influences the careers of others in meaningful, measurable way.
+|Preceptor/Clinical Coach of the Year Award – The Preceptor/Clinical Coach of the Year award is given annually to an exceptional direct care nurse in recognition of their contribution to nursing’s body of knowledge through formal education, skills training or continuing education, and who guides, supports, and influences the careers of others in a meaningful, measurable way.
 The nominee must role-model for the profession, maintain professional accountability by applying their own continued learning and addresses individualized learning needs when teaching and giving feedback.|

 |Exceptional Educator Award – The Exceptional Educator Award is given annually to recognize team members that currently work in an Educator role teaching others for a minimum of one year to be recognized for their commitment to continuously demonstrating specialty area expertise, education, and innovation.
 This Educator is also committed to meeting the learning needs of their team members/students.
 Manifesting the importance of lifelong learning by offering guidance to team members through evidence-based projects, research and quality improvement.|

-|Nursing Clinical Support Award – The Nursing Clinical Support Award is awarded yearly to any registered nurse that works in a non-traditional registered nurse position (i.e., quality, informatics, care coordination, nurse navigator, clinical nurse leader, clinical documentation etc.).
-This team member exemplifies excellence in quality (ensures that care is comprehensive, coordinated and monitored for effectiveness through data collection) and consultation (facilitates assessment, problem solving and/or decision making by patients, significant others, peers and other health care providers that ensures positive patient outcomes.|
+|Nursing Clinical Support Award – This award is given to any registered nurse that works in a non-traditional registered nurse position.
+This team member exemplifies excellence in quality by ensuring that care is comprehensive, coordinated and monitored for effectiveness through data collection.
+Also exemplifies consultation by facilitating assessment, problem solving and/or decision making by patients, significant others, peers and other health care providers that ensures positive patient outcomes.|

-|Transformational Leader Award – The transformational leader award is dedicated to a team member that works in a nursing leadership position (i.e., charge nurse, assistant manager, manager, director, CNO, CNE) for a minimum of one year.
+|Transformational Leader Award – The transformational leader award is dedicated to a team member that works in a nursing leadership position for a minimum of one year.
 This leader evolves their unit or organization to meet current and anticipated needs and strategic priorities.
 This team member is known and respected as a visionary, innovative leader, and change agent, who move the nursing profession forward.|